ComplexOrganizationOfLivingMatter/LimeSeg_Pipeline/LimeSegTutorial.md

 'ImageSequence' -> Original image sequence without modifying

-'Lumen' -> Save here all the information related to the lumen (segmented images of the lumen, ROIs, etc).
+'Lumen/SegmentedLumen’ -> Save here all the information related to the lumen (segmented images of the lumen, ROIs, etc).

 ## TROUBLESHOOTING